liviapopper/jads_DCiA2023_group3/README.md

-# Data Consultancy in Action - Group 3 project
+# Data Consultancy in Action - Group 3 Project

 ### In collaboration with JoinSeven